-Cool Company Ltd. – Mandatory notification of trade
+Cool Company Ltd. – Mandatory Notification Of Trade

 - COOL.OL

-EPS Ventures Ltd., close associate of Cyril Ducau, Chair of the Board of Cool Company Ltd. (the “Company”), has on 16 June 2022 acquired 17,875 shares in the Company at a price of NOK 89.815859 per share.
-Following the transaction, EPS Ventures Ltd. holds a total of 15,100,498 shares in the Company, equivalent to 37.74 % of the Company’s shares.
+EPS Ventures Ltd., close associate of Cyril Ducau, Chair of the Board of Cool Company Ltd. (the “Company”), has on 17 June 2022 acquired 98,766 shares in the Company at an average price of NOK 87.42 per share.
+Following the transaction, EPS Ventures Ltd. holds a total of 15,199,264 shares in the Company, equivalent to 37.99% of the Company’s shares.

 Please see attached notification form in accordance with the Market Abuse Regulation article 19.